slowernews/wisdom-tldr/chapters/chapter_1_self.md

-“Keep your fears to yourself but share your courage with others.” -- Robert Louis Stevenson “The scars you acquire by exercising courage will never make you feel inferior.” -- Giovanni Battista Cima “Knowledge without courage is sterile.” -- Baltasar Gracián -->
+“Keep your fears to yourself but share your courage with others.” -- Robert Louis Stevenson “The scars you acquire by exercising courage will never make you feel inferior.” -- Giovanni Battista Cima “Knowledge without courage is sterile.” -- Baltasar Gracián
+> *"Fear is a reaction.
+Courage is a decision."
+-- Wiston Churchill*
+-->

 > *"Life shrinks or expands in proportion to one’s courage."